100xDevs-hkirat/Week-1-assignment/01-js/README.md

 You are provided empty JavaScript files (or having function signatures) in this directory.
 You have to follow the instructions given in each file and write the code in the same file to complete the assignment.
-If you have more questions please ping TAs

 ### Assignments
 Feel free to start doing these in any order you like.